 NETHERLANDS: Albert Heijn opens convenience outlet in teaching hospital

+Dutch supermarket giant Albert Heijn yesterday [Wednesday] opened a convenience store under the "AH to go" banner in the Academisch Medisch Centrum (AMC) teaching hospital in Amsterdam.
 The company revealed that the new store represents its plan to extend its supermarket chain through convenience stores that carry produce tailored specifically for staff and students in teaching hospitals and universities.

 - Comment: Meal kits in US - don't believe the hype

 - Kraft Heinz cuts jobs in US, Canada

 - Recipe-kit firm HelloFresh launches into UK retail

 - Mondelez set for union crosshairs next week